wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/5-use-custom-connector-in-powerapp.md

   :::column-end:::
 :::row-end:::

-Maria now has got a custom connector up and running for inventory management.
+Maria now has a custom connector up and running for inventory management.
 She wants to use the connector in her Power App.

 ## Create Canvas App ##